Top Wine Spectator Premium Mixed Pack - 6 Pack Value

 A Bordeaux Blend is any combination of those grape varieties typically used to make the red wines of Bordeaux.
 Cabernet Sauvignon is widely accepted as a compulsory component of any Bordeaux Blend along with Merlot.
 In fact, the majority of Bordeaux Blend wines are often made exclusively from a blend of these two varieties.
 The remaining components are Cabernet Franc, Petit Verdot and Malbec.

-1 x Domaine de la Mordoree Chateauneuf-du-Pape La Dame Voyageuse (Organic) 2018 - Rhone, France
+1 x Domaine de la Mordoree Chateauneuf-du-Pape La Dame Voyageuse (Organic) 2020 - Rhone, France

-92/100 Decanter
+92/100 Vinous

-93/100 Wine Spectator (2019 Vintage)
+93/100 Wine Spectator (2019 vintage)

-95/100 Wine Enthusiast (2017 Vintage)
+95/100 Wine Enthusiast (2017 vintage)

-93/100 James Suckling (2017 Vintage)
+93/100 James Suckling (2017 vintage)

 91/100 Jeff Leve, The Wine Cellar Insider (2017 Vintage)